Latino groups warn that Biden’s sluggish outreach could have devastating results

 That is compounded by the pandemic, which has disproportionately hit Latino communities and prompted a national move toward mail-in voting.
 “The Latino community has lower confidence in mail-in voting than other communities,” Castro said.

 No state is more urgent for Democrats than Florida, whose vote could determine the next president.
-Trump’s fading popularity among Florida seniors due to his handling of the pandemic gives Biden an opening, but that has been offset in part by the former vice president’s lackluster support from Florida Latinos, making the state essentially a toss-up.
+Trump’s fading popularity among Florida seniors due to his handling of the virus gives Biden an opening, but that has been offset in part by the former vice president’s lackluster support from Florida Latinos, making the state essentially a toss-up.

 Biden’s trip to the state Tuesday will mark his first visit to Florida as the Democratic nominee, and it is seen by many state Democrats as part of a scramble to shore up Latino support.
 While the campaign has been tight-lipped about Biden’s specific activities Tuesday, Latino activists hope he will deliver rousing remarks aimed at energizing their communities.